Lord-Chronos/URL-Shortener/readme.md

 # Setup
 ## Database
-The application connects to a MongoDB database running on `0.0.0.0:27017`.
+The application connects to a MongoDB database running.
 If the connection fails, the application terminates with an error message.

 To setup the MongoDB batabse in docker run: